 Prior to this for many decades cotton was Britain’s biggest import and a dominant force in the economy of the Lancashire cotton industry which had experienced the advent of the Industrial Revolution which brought a major change in work patterns of Lancashire folk.
 From small cottage industries they shifted to factory based production lines which harnessed their labour and time and governed their living and social conditions.
 This was when the term ‘working class’ came into force.

-Steve Irwin is the Education Officer at Blackburn Museum and is well placed to talk about and engage our interest in this fascinating subject.
+Steve Irwin is the Education Officer at Blackburn Museum and is well placed to talk about and engage our interest in this fascinating subject, we are pleased that he is able to come and deliver this talk that was postponed last year.

 Banner Image: Artists impression of the inside of a mill workers home.